Who Are We?

 In his research, Dr. Latta examines debates and conflicts over environmental issues as key sites where the shape of contemporary citizenship is constructed, challenged and reshaped by a diverse array of actors.
 With a focus on the Latin American region, and a particular specialization in energy and water politics in Chile, he works with the theoretical and methodological tools of political ecology to chart the way that political agency within socio-ecological assemblages takes shape in relation to competing visions of nature, society, the nation, and the globe.

-Dr. Latta is an Associate Fellow of the Centre for Research on Latin America and the Caribbean, at York University, and he coordinates a working group on Water and Megaprojects with WATERLAT, an international network on water issues in Latin America.
-His research has appeared in journals such as Citizenship Studies, Environmental Politics, Latin American Perspectives and the European Review of Latin American and Caribbean Studies.
+Dr. Latta is an Associate Fellow of the Centre for Research on Latin America and the Caribbean, at York University.
+With WATERLAT, an international network on water issues in Latin America, he is a member of the Publications Commission and coordinates a thematic research area on Water and Megaprojects.
+His research has appeared in journals such as Citizenship Studies, Environmental Politics, Latin American Perspectives and Cultural Geographies.
 He is co-editor with Hannah Wittman of the recent volume, Environment and Citizenship in Latin America.

 Felix is a facilitator, consultant, instructor and researcher with significant experience in community development, addictions, psychiatry, community health, health equity, and environmental and social sustainability.
 He specializes in community and stakeholder engagement, organizational networks and collaboration, collaboration development, process facilitation, leadership, and research and evaluations.